Stvff/MIV/readme.md

 Finally, `cleanup()` can be used to clean up internal resources.

 This API is expected to expand to allow for more advanced features.

-## Context
-Recently, while making [Sokoworm](https://stvff.github.io/sokoworm.html#top), which uses [PPM image files](https://en.wikipedia.org/wiki/Netpbm#File_formats) as graphics outputs, I noticed that the feature-set of the average image viewer is quite limited.
-Many image viewers only support a relatively small set of image types, and it is rare for one to support automatic file reloading.
-On top of this, things like zoomlevel or offset (while viewing an image in detail) are not persistent between files, window resizing, or program restart.
-As with most things, performance stays a concern.
-Long loading times (and no feedback during), or no options for pre-loading.\
-Generally, actual viewing settings are very limited.

-Instead of these things, image viewers seemingly focus development effort on image editing features, which, while nice, are not as important to me as all the other things mentioned.

-It is good practice to attempt to solve a problem like this yourself when you encounter it; maybe there's a reason these more popular programs haven't done it.
-So far, I have implemented most of my desired features, and have still not found out why all of these are not commonplace.

-## Outline/Mission Statement
-The current roadmap can be found in [docs/todo.md](./docs/todo.md).\
-The naming of releases is based on all the major train stations between Twente and Amsterdam.
-The hope is that it will be out of pre-release when I get to Amsterdam.

-To be more specific about features, I am aiming for feature parity (or more) with the [Linux Mint xviewer](https://github.com/linuxmint/xviewer?tab=readme-ov-file) in terms of the image viewing experience.